plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-2.md

 - Works with your existing tools (kubectl, terraform, git)

 **The Promise:**
 Use Planton because it accelerates your team—not because you're locked in.
-Every abstraction we provide has a standard alternative underneath.
+Every abstraction Planton provides has a standard alternative underneath.

 ---